sheraadams/OpenGl-Catacomb-Scene/README.md

 # Opengl Catacomb Tunnel

-OpenGL Catacomb simulation, runs in Microsoft Visual studio.
+Runs in Microsoft Visual studio.

 Be sure to set VC++ include and libs directory to usual settings.